Share this Article

 Before the pandemic, living in a ground-floor apartment often got a bad rap in NYC.
 These types of apartments tend to give you less natural light and, if your windows face the street, less privacy.
 You’ll be closer to noises, smells, and potential pest problems and security issues might also be a concern but these downsides often mean you’ll see ground-floor apartments listed at lower prices or rents than similar apartments on higher floors.

-Because of these factors, you’ll often see ground-floor apartments listed for a lower price or rent than a similar unit on a higher floor.
-Beyond saving some of your hard-earned money, there are a lot of New Yorkers who actually prefer living in a lower-level unit.
-Not only might they be easier to move into (especially in walk-up buildings), these apartments can be an obvious choice if you’re elderly, have mobility or health issues, children, or a dog that goes out several times a day.
+Beyond saving some money, there are a lot of New Yorkers who actually prefer living in a lower-level unit.
+In fact, the public health concerns related to the coronavirus mean ground-floor apartments might be getting their moment.
+For starters, you won’t have to depend on the elevator to access your apartment.
+It might also be easier to move into a ground-floor apartment (especially in a walk-up), and they can be an obvious choice if you’re elderly, have mobility or health issues, children, or a dog that goes out several times a day.

 In addition to meeting your lifestyle needs, some ground-floor apartments have features that can actually make them more desirable—and luxurious—than units on higher floors.

 [Editor's note: This article was originally published in May 2020.
 We are presenting it again here as part of our summer Best of Brick week.]